HALO-DM/FOX/README.md

 ```

+### A word on pyproject.toml
+pyproject.toml is the main project configuration file to setup and build Python package.
+Here we define:

+    1. How to build/install the package:

+    2. The package metadata

+    3. Python and dependency requirements
+        When you run the "pip install -e ".[dev]" command, pip reads this file and installs those dependencies

+    4. Optional development tools

+    5. Command-line tools
+        e.g. create the shell command "axion-haloscope" that creates that runs axion_haloscope/cli.py

+    6. Pytest configuration
+        e.g. tells pytest where to look for tests

+### Analysis structure
 Below we outline each stage of the analysis and how it is implemented:
 1. Simulated Power Spectrum Input
 We begin by generating synthetic power spectra that mimic haloscope data.